ZaynabMohammed/Simple_webapp_flask/README.md

 # Note
 If you run the container with the `--host=...` flag, it means that the web server inside the container will be accessible from any IP address on the internet.

-So, if someone wants to access your web server from their computer, they can simply open their web browser and enter `http://ContainerIP:5000`.
+So, if someone wants to access your web server from their computer, they can simply open their web browser and enter `http://ContainerIP:5000` or `http://localhost:5000`.
 This will allow them to access the content served by your Dockerized web server.